 From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board ("FASB") or other standard setting bodies that are adopted by the Company as of the specified effective date.

-Except as discussed elsewhere in the notes to the consolidated financial statements, the Company did not adopt any new accounting pronouncements during the nine three months ended September 30, 2023 March 31, 2024 that had a material effect on its condensed consolidated financial statements.
+Except as discussed elsewhere in the notes to the consolidated financial statements, the Company did not adopt any new accounting pronouncements during the three six months ended March 31, 2024 June 30, 2024 that had a material effect on its condensed consolidated financial statements.

 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses.
 This standard requires entities to measure all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
-As a smaller reporting company, ASU 2016-13 ~~became~~ will become effective for the Company for fiscal years beginning after December 15, 2022, ~~and early adoption is permitted~~.
+As a smaller reporting company, ASU 2016-13 will become effective for the Company for fiscal years beginning after December 15, 2022, and early adoption is permitted.
 The Company adopted ASU 2016-13 in the first quarter of 2023, and the adoption of this standard did not have any impact on the Company's financial position or results of operations.